What’s the Latest With Biden’s VP Pick and Announcement?

-Democratic presidential nominee Joe Biden has chosen Senator Kamala Harris as his running mate, multiple reports confirm.
+Democratic presidential nominee Joe Biden has chosen Senator Kamala Harris as his running mate, multiple reports confirmed on Tuesday.

-Up until this afternoon — outside of Biden’s team and the candidates themselves — knew who the pick would be from among the 13 women Biden considering choosing, including presumed front-runners Senator Kamala Harris and former national-security adviser Susan Rice, as well as Representative Karen Bass, Senator Elizabeth Warren, Governor Gretchen Whitmer, Representative Val Demings, and Senator Tammy Duckworth.
+Up until this afternoon no one — outside of Biden’s team and the candidates themselves — knew who the pick would be from among the 13 women Biden was considering choosing, including presumed front-runners Harris and former national-security adviser Susan Rice, as well as Representative Karen Bass, Senator Elizabeth Warren, Governor Gretchen Whitmer, Representative Val Demings, and Senator Tammy Duckworth.

-Below is the latest recent reporting and analysis on Biden’s VP pick and the timing.
+When (and where) was the announcement made?

-When (and where) will the announcement be made?
+The news that Harris was the pick ended up breaking just after 4 p.m. on Tuesday — and Biden made the announcement in a text message to supporters and then on Twitter.

-According to the New York Times, “people briefed on the selection process said on Monday” that the Biden team is planning to announce his selection sometime in the middle of this week:
+According to the New York Times, “people briefed on the selection process said on Monday” that the Biden team was planning to announce his selection sometime in the middle of this week:

 In a sign that the choice is now in Mr. Biden’s hands alone, the four-member committee that screened his potential running mates is said to have effectively disbanded — its work is complete, Biden allies said, and there is little left to do except for Mr. Biden to make up his mind.